-"Indicator 4: Femicide rate per 100,000 women inhabitants (see complete indicator in the annex).

-Indicator 11: Number of women served"87
+"Indicator 4: Femicide rate per 100,000 women inhabitants.
+Indicator 11: Number of women served"^[87]

 It also sets a specific target to care for 1,400 women in shelters (CEAAM) for the period of evaluation.

 The inclusion of femicide prevention in the NDP, which is the highest-ranking public policy and planning document within the structure of the Costa Rican government, gives greater visibility and sustainability to the service because it is an measurable goal with an assigned budget and responsibility shared by various ministries.